karfield/libcutils4ndk/README.md

 libcutils4ndk
 =============

-libcutils is NOT part of NDK!
+libcutils(or libsysutils) is NOT part of NDK!
 This project will make it to be.